-Meaning and name origin
+Meaning and Name Origin

-Amanda \a-man-da, am(a)-nda\ as a girl's name is pronounced ah-MAN-dah.
+Amanda \a-man-da, am(a)-nda\ as a girls' name is pronounced ah-MAN-dah.
 It is of Latin origin, and the meaning of Amanda is "fit to be loved, lovable".
 Amanda first appeared on a 1212 birth record from Warwickshire, England.
 Literary: poets and playwrights brought this name into popular usage in the 17th century.
 The name was probably modelled on Miranda.
 May also be used as a feminine form of Amandus, the name of a sixth-century French saint.
 Actresses Amanda Plummer, Amanda Peet; pop musician Mandy Moore.

-Amanda is a very popular first name for females (#40 out of 4276, Top 1%) but an uncommon surname or last name for all people (Source: 2000 U.S. Population Census).
+Amanda is a very popular first name for women (#40 out of 4276, Top 1%) but a unique surname for all people.
+(2000 U.S. Census)

 Charted below is the birth name popularity of Amanda for girls.
 Amanda reached its top position of #3 in the U.S. in the year 1992, and is presently at #314.
 (2014 Birth Statistics)

 Displayed below is an analysis of the popularity of the girl name Amanda and corresponding names.
 Prominent alternative forms of Amanda (#314 last year) rated in the Top 1000 are Miranda (#238 last year), Mira (#613), Myra (#638), Myranda, Randy, Randi, Manda, Maranda, Mandi and Mandy.
 These girl names reached the height of their popularity during 1980-1989 and have become significantly less popular since, with versions such as Amanda, Myranda, Randy, Randi and Maranda falling out of style.
 Mira (#613) and Miranda (#238) are two of the more trendy birth names in this list, with Miranda going through a rekindling in usage.
 (2014 Birth Statistics)